quentinbuerle/Open-Source-ROBAIR/README.md

   Launch the program

-Step 2: machining of the pieces thanks to the 3D Printer:
+# Step 2: machining of the pieces thanks to the 3D Printer:

    Get the .stl files provided on Github
    Open Repetier Host

-Step 3 : machining of the pieces thanks to StratoConception :
+# Step 3 : machining of the pieces thanks to StratoConception :

   Get the .stl files provided on GitHub
   Open StratoPro
   Choose the correct thickness and positioning of the slices according to the thickness of the available plates Define the positioning of the inserts (metal rods used to maintain the alignment when we glue the differents slices together
   Choose the correct tool for the cutting
   Check that the tool path matches the geometry of the parts Create the machine code and put it into the tower

-Step 4: folding the pieces :
+# Step 4: folding the pieces :

 As you may have noticed, some pieces have been folded to simplify the building of our Robair.
 To fold the pieces, start by cutting the pattern file with the laser cutting machine.
 Then, simply draw a line where you went to bend the part and using the folding machine, heat the line until it’s limp enough to be folded at the correct angle

-Step 5 : Assembly and mounting of Robair :
+# Step 5 : Assembly and mounting of Robair :

    Now that you have all the components of Robair, you can start the assembly.

-II) How to build a different Robair :
+# II) How to build a different Robair :

 In case you want to change the structure of the robot and add your own upgrades, you only have to follow these steps : get the CAD files provided on GitHub.
 The files are available in different formats (.PRT ,.STEP, .IGES).

 If you use Creo, SolidWorks or Catia, the .prt and .step files will do just fine.
-However, if you want to use a free open source CAD software like FreeCAD, know that the .iges format is pretty standard and should work on any software you use change the design of the CAD go back to part I and follow the steps
+However, if you want to use a free open source CAD software like FreeCAD, know that the .iges format is pretty standard and should work on any software you use change the design of the CAD  go back to part I and follow the steps.